18 Jun Can teachers really deliver enterprise education?

 Can teachers teach enterprise to kids?

 Having said all of the above, how effectively can teachers teach enterprise education?
 To suggest that teachers are less equipped to inspire enterprising behaviour because they haven’t ever run their own business would question how a teacher can prepare us for any career outside of the classroom.
-Many an English literature teacher can only dream of being a published novelist and PE teachers a professional sportsperson.
-This is why, personally, I think this line of argument is flawed.
+Many an English literature teacher can only dream of being a published novelist and a PE teacher a professional sportsperson.
+This is why this line of argument is flawed.

 But this is the thing: